Dish With One Spoon: Events leading up to the treaty

 The fur trade generated a huge demand for beaver furs and specifically ones from northern climes which were more desirable because they were thicker.
 Haudenosaunee wanted the European goods available in trade, so they were almost continually fighting nations in those territories.
 Montagnais, Algonquin and some Haudenosaunee nations negotiated a peace in 1624 at Trois-Rivières and Québec to share the area for hunting.
 French and Dutch colonial authorities did not like this peace that did not involve them because it portended a lessening of their economic power.
 Hence they fostered distrust among the Indigenous Nations which succeeded in breaking the peace within a few years.
-In September 1645, Wendat, Kichesipirini, Montagnais, and Mohawk negotiated another peace at Trois-Rivières to share the area for hunting, and renewed it in February 1646.
+In September 1645, Wendat, Kichesipirini, Innu, and Mohawk negotiated another peace at Trois-Rivières to share the area for hunting, and renewed it in February 1646.
 This peace broke down almost immediately when Five Nations warriors raided north and westward into Wendat territory in the fall of 1646.
 It is probable that the Five Nations did that not only for the superior pelts, but also because they had almost rendered the beaver extinct in their home territory south of Lake Ontario.
 Five Nations raiding continued and intensified until the 1680s and 90s when the French mounted a serious military offensive against them.
 In the 1640s, the Mississaugas, an Anishinaabe Nation, in response to Haudenosaunee raiding and to avoid smallpox epidemics decimating sedentary agricultural tribes with whom they shared land, left their traditional territory on the north shore of Lake Ontario and the St. Lawrence River and fled north and west.
 In the 1670s, with help from the Odawa and Chippewa, they returned and contributed to the growing pressure from the French against the Haudenosaunee.